HetSolanki/botly-slow/README.md

-Sure!
-Here's the full response formatted as Markdown:

----

 # Bitwise – AI Assistant for Developers

 **Bitwise** is an intelligent coding companion built as a Visual Studio Code extension.
 It integrates a conversational AI agent directly into your editor to assist with code generation, explanation, editing, and navigation — making development faster and smarter.